 12. After the evaporator has been removed from the ice machine, the auger and bearings may be removed.
-The fasteners, auger, and breaker cover should be saved for use in the new evaporator.
+The fasteners, auger, breaker cover, and insulation halves should be saved for use in the new evaporator.
 New bearings and a water seal will be required when replacing an evaporator.